wtbarnes/hissw/README.md

 $ pytest
 ```

-**Note: hissw relies on executing several shell commands in the background and as a consequence Windows is (likely) not supported.**
+**Note: hissw relies on executing several shell commands.
+This has not been tested on Windows.**

 ## Reporting Issues and Contributing
 Open an [issue on GitHub](https://github.com/wtbarnes/hissw/issues) to report a problem.
 [Pull requests](https://github.com/wtbarnes/hissw/pulls) welcome.